User Interface · Mobile App Design

 Dting.AI is a voice recorder app that combines portable hardware with an intelligent voice recognition system.
 It aims to improve the efficiency of capturing, managing, and reviewing voice content.
-Through a simple and clear interface, the product helps users quickly complete a complete voice workflow, including recording, categorization, searching, and exporting.
+Through a simple and clear interface, the product helps users quickly complete a voice workflow, including recording, categorization, searching, and exporting.
+Link to Dting AI in App Store

 Employee A: “I have many meetings in a day, so I make a lot of recordings, which are very painful and time-consuming to listen back to.”